wiris/thoth/docs/USAGE.md

 To do so, follow the next steps:

-  1. Create a folder with a significative name in the root directory of the project (if if does not exist yet).
+  1. Create a folder with a significative name in the root directory of the project (if it does not exist yet).
 No rules regarding naming folder have been set yet, so just use the common sense.
   2. Create as many `plain text files` as needed in that folder.
 How you name those files is up to you.
 Again, apply the common sense.
   3. Go to the repository [page in GitHub](https://github.com/wiris/thoth), browse to the file you need to consume from your application, and open it as "raw".
 This way, GitHub will show you it's content in a new tab.
   4. Copy that tab's URL: that's the one your code should use to consume the file content.